MDRCS/architecture-patterns/README.md

     If during implementing your tests you realize that you want to use a fixture function from multiple test files you can move it to a `conftest.py` file.
 You don’t need to import the fixture you want to use in a test, it automatically gets discovered by pytest.
 The discovery of fixture functions starts at test classes, then test modules, then conftest.py files and finally builtin and third party plugins.

+    + Repository Pattern :

+    The Repository pattern is an abstraction over persistent storage.
+It hides the boring details of data access by pretending that all of our data is in memory.